 Your prescriber may be required to submit a prior authorization request for certain medications.
-These requests will be sent by your prescriber through many different routes (phone, fax, mail, or web portal) to ensure a quick and efficient review of your medication.
+Gainwell accepts prior authorization submissions via phone, fax, mail, web portal, or ePA.
 In these circumstances, your provider will send an authorization request to the Gainwell Pharmacy Services team, where they will complete a clinical review of the medication your provider is requesting.
 Gainwell Pharmacy Services team will work closely with your prescriber to provide the best clinical decision.
 You will receive a letter in the mail with the outcome of the decision made.

-If you do not agree with the decision that is made by Gainwell, you will be sent detailed information on how you can appeal our decision.
+If you do not agree with the decision that is made by Gainwell, you will be sent detailed information on how you can appeal the decision.